 instance-type and then group by

 name.
 Take a look at your expensive instance types, such as c3.8xlarge.
 Are there any host roles whose CPU is underutilized?
-If so, you can zoom in to individual hosts and see whether all that computational horsepower has been needed in the last several months, or whether this group of hosts is a candidate for migrating to a cheaper instance type.
+If so, zoom in to individual hosts and see whether all that computational horsepower has been needed in the last several months, or whether this group of hosts is a candidate for migrating to a cheaper instance type.

-Host maps make it easy to see distributions of machines in each of your availability zones (AZ).
+Host maps enable you to see distributions of machines in each of your availability zones (AZ).
 Filter for the hosts you are interested in, group by AZ, and you can immediately see whether resources need rebalancing.

 role:daniels across availability zones.
 (Daniels is the name of an internal application.)

 Imagine you are having a problem in production.
 Maybe the CPUs on some of your hosts are pegged, which is causing long response times.
 Host Maps can help you quickly see whether there is anything different about the loaded and not-loaded hosts.
-You can rapidly group by any dimension you would like to investigate, and visually determine whether the problem servers belong to a certain group.
+You can rapidly group by dimensions you would like to investigate, and visually determine whether the problem servers belong to a certain group.